Sales forecasting

 Below, we’ve listed a few essential elements of a sales forecast.
 Together, these sales forecasting features communicate critical information to management about future growth.

-• Sales Processes: Documented sales processes are important aspects of a sales forecast because they structure the funnel from sales prospecting to closing the deal.
-Including a step-by-step process description for a sales representative determines how they proceed toward a deal and makes sure all team members are following the same sales script or formula.
+- Sales Processes: Documented sales processes are important aspects of a sales forecast because they structure the funnel from sales prospecting to closing the deal.
+Including a step-by-step process description for a sales rep determines how they proceed toward a deal and makes sure all team members are following the same sales script or formula.

 What influences a sales forecast?